 Calotis cuneifolia is a member of the Asteraceae (Daisy) family.
 The genus is usually known as Burr Daisies.

-Try this Burr Daisy in native cottage gardens and rockeries.
+Authors’ notes: This Burr Daisy can be easily grown and would be a nice addition to native cottage gardens and rockeries.
 Their only downside is that the burrs will stick in your socks so we suggest that you plant specimens away from paths and borders.

-The species is native to our property, Yallaroo, but the best plants we have ever observed were growing along fire trails in the Pilliga Scrub, central NSW (see main photo).
+This species is native to our property, Yallaroo (near Armidale, NSW), but the best plants we have ever observed were growing along fire trails in the Pilliga Scrub, central NSW (see main photo).
 These were dense plants covered with lilac flowers.

 The species will propagate from seed and rapidly from cuttings.

 This species was the first species named for this genus by Robert Brown.